Workload

 The count can only increase while the workload holds a Quota Reservation.

-All or Nothing semantics for Job Resource Assignment
+All-or-nothing semantics for Job Resource Assignment

 Exponential Backoff Requeueing